How to choose the best duvet: 10 things you need to know

 Both box and baffle stitched duvets have multiple pockets that hold equal amounts of down or feather, ensuring an even spread across the duvet and preventing the filling ending up by your toes during the night!

 Box stitch construction: Also called ‘sewn through’, the top and bottom cover are sewn together in a criss cross pattern which forms boxes.
-The stitching makes sure the same amount of filling is held in each box.
+The stitching makes sure the same amount of down filling is held in each box.

 We use the box stitch method for the lighter scooms 4.5 tog down duvet.
-This stitch is generally the best type of construction for lower tog duvets as less filling and space is needed.
+This stitch is generally the best type of construction for lower tog duvets as less down filling and space is needed.

 Baffle box construction: Trickier to make, strips of material are sewn between the top and the bottom layer of material in a criss-cross pattern to form cubes.
 The cube shape allows for greater volume of filling than the box stitch construction.
 So, there is more space for the filling to ‘float’ and breathe, without being compressed, keeping our supreme duvet nice and fluffy!